BavarianByte/project-glinux/Readme.md

 This is the repository that houses all necessary files to install and set up the Linux distribution "GLinux".

+Only use this collection of scripts with a "Mini-CD" of Ubuntu 20.04, which is available @ http://archive.ubuntu.com/ubuntu/dists/focal/main/installer-amd64/current/legacy-images/netboot/mini.iso

-Please run the following files in the correct order:
+## Git-clone this project, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order:

-# TODO!!!

 1. /setup/init-cleanup.sh
-2. /setup/
+2. /setup/install-desktop.sh
+3. /setup/update.sh
+4. /

-Versioning declaration & Usage:
+## Versioning declaration & Usage:

 The versioning of this repo ties directly into the version number of the Linux Distro.
 So, for example: Scripts (v.
 0.21.5) are installed & executed on OS (v.
 0.21.5)